pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 - **Poll** completion queue to perform the call and return the event contains a **tag**
 - Use tag to do something...

 First, we create the completion queue, then create a channel with the client and server.
 Then we create a call from the channel, and start a batch of operations of the call with an associated tag.
-We poll the completion queue and get the event if the call is finished, then we get the associated tag from the event and do something.
+We poll the completion queue and get the event if the call is finished.
+Then we get the associated tag from the event and do something.

 As you can see, the flow is asynchronous, so we can use future to wrap gRPC C API and support an ergonomic API for outside use.